aniketmaurya/blog/posts/2020/Probability-vs-Likelihood.md

 $P(A|B) = \frac{P(B|A)P(A)}{P(B)}$

 ## Conditional Probability
-It is the probability of one event when occurence of the other is given.
+It is the probability of one event when occurrence of the other is given.

 Consider two events A and B, given that B has occurred.
 Then the probability of A given B is: